Finding health insurance coverage for domestic partners in Colorado can be confusing.

 The Colorado Civil Union Act, enacted in 2013, formally granted legal recognition to civil unions in the state.

-Civil unions provide many of the same rights and protections as marriage, including the ability to make medical decisions for a partner, inherit property without a will, and access health insurance benefits through an employer.
+Civil unions offer many of the same rights as marriage.
+They let you make medical decisions for a partner.
+They allow you to inherit property without a will.
+They can give you access to employer health insurance benefits.

-Unlike domestic partnerships, civil unions are legally recognized statewide and must be formally registered with a Colorado county clerk’s office.
+Unlike domestic partnerships, the state legally recognizes civil unions across the state.
+They must formally register with a Colorado county clerk’s office.

-But while civil unions provide many of the same legal protections as marriage under state law, they are not recognized at the federal level.
-This means that federal benefits, including tax advantages and Social Security spousal benefits, do not apply to civil union partners.
+But civil unions offer many of the same legal protections as marriage under state law.
+However, the federal government does not recognize them.
+This means federal benefits do not apply to civil union partners.
+These benefits include tax advantages and Social Security spousal benefits.

 For this reason, civil unions provide stronger legal protections than domestic partnerships.

-More information on registering a civil union can be found through the Colorado Department of Public Health & Environment or your local county clerk’s office.
+More information on registering a civil union is available from the Colorado Department of Public Health & Environment.
+You can also contact your local county clerk’s office.

 TIP: If you’re applying for health benefits as a domestic partner, start gathering documentation early.
 Each employer or insurer has different requirements, and missing paperwork could delay coverage.